North American community members: How to become an elected member of NAASC:

 1. WG1: Financial Sustainability & Membership- develop the membership model started in 2023 for NAASC financial sustainability & community engagement; other sustainability considerations.

-(2) Planned NAASC Awards- to be awarded first at ICAR 2024
+(2) Planned NAASC Awards- FIRST awarded at ICAR 2024- tbd when next awarded

 1. NAASC Arabidopsis Community Lifetime Achievement Award (two awards)